ranganathanlab/pySCA/docs/source/install.rst

 4. Getting started and Running the tutorials
 ============================================
-The `"getting started"`_ section of this documentation provides instructions on how to run some initial calculations and the tutorials.
-The basic idea behind the pySCA code is that the core calculations are performed using a series of executable Python scripts, and then the results can be loaded and analyzed/visualized using an Jupyter notebook (or alternatively, Matlab).
+The :doc:`"getting started" <get_started>` section of this documentation provides instructions on how to run some initial calculations and the tutorials.
+The basic idea behind the pySCA code is that the core calculations are performed using a series of executable Python scripts, and then the results can be loaded and analyzed/visualized using an Jupyter notebook (or alternatively, MATLAB).

 All of the tutorials are written provided as Jupyter notebooks.
-For more on how Jupyter notebooks work, see: http://ipython.org/notebook.html.
+For more on how Jupyter notebooks work, see: `<https://jupyter.org>`_.
 Prior to running the notebook tutorials, you'll need to run the core calculation scripts that generate the input for the notebooks.
-One way to do this is with the shell script "runAllNBCalcs.sh", and there is more information on this in the `"getting started"`_ section.
+One way to do this is with the shell script "runAllNBCalcs.sh", and there is more information on this in the :doc:`"getting started" <get_started>` section.
 Once the calculations are completed, you can begin the tutorial in interactive Python from the command line, by typing:

->>> ipython notebook <NOTEBOOK_NAME_HERE>
+>>> jupyter notebook <NOTEBOOK_NAME_HERE>

-.. _"getting started": get_started.html